-The French Market, in the French Quarter, is the oldest and largest of all of the farmers' and flea markets in New Orleans.
+The French Market, found in the French Quarter, is the oldest and largest of all of the farmers and flea markets in New Orleans.
 Both the farmers market and the flea market are open every day.
 The flea market hosts sellers from all over the world.
-You'll find antiques, clothing, jewelry and crafts.
-The farmers market, in the Farmers Market Pavilion, brims with local fresh produce and seafood, and its restaurants serve breakfast, lunch and dinner.
-You'll also find spices, New Orleans specialties like pralines and gumbo, cheeses and wines, plus crepes, sandwiches, salads and sweet goodies.
+You'll find antiques, clothing, jewelry, and crafts.
+The farmers market, in the Farmers Market Pavilion, brims with local fresh produce and seafood, and its restaurants serve breakfast, lunch, and dinner.
+You'll also find spices, New Orleans specialties such as pralines, gumbo, cheeses, and wines, plus crepes, sandwiches, salads, and sweet goodies.

 You'll also occasionally see chefs and restaurants putting on cooking demonstrations at the farmers market.

-Held on the first Saturday of every month except July and August from noon to 5 p.m., the Freret Market has three categories: food, art and flea.
+Held on the first Saturday of every month except July and August, the Freret Market has three categories: food, art, and flea.
 Local restaurants are there, offering samples, and there's always live music.
 The Freret Market is located in the 4400 block of Freret Street near its intersection with Napoleon Avenue.

-This unusual art market happens on Frenchman Street, the No. 1 music street of the Big Easy, and you might be shopping, but you'll hear that sweet sound wafting out of the clubs surrounding you since this market is open at night -- 7 p.m. to 1 a.m.
-Thursday, Friday, Saturday and Monday and 6 p.m. to midnight on Sunday.
-Search through art, jewelry and crafts and talk with New Orleans artists on this market cum music adventure.
+This unusual art market happens on Frenchmen Street, which is the number one music street of the Big Easy.
+You might be shopping, but you'll hear that sweet sound wafting out of the clubs surrounding you since this market is open late on Thursday through Monday.
+Search through art, jewelry, and crafts, and talk with New Orleans artists on this market music adventure.

 There are four Crescent City Farmers Markets in New Orleans.
-The Downtown Market is held every Saturday morning from 8 a.m. until noon on the corner of Carondelet and Julia streets.
-There's one on Tuesday mornings from 9 a.m. to 1 p.m. at 200 Broadway at the Mississippi River.
-Also, there's a Mid-City Market on Thursdays from 3 to 7 p.m. at 3700 Orleans Avenue at the Bayou.
-The French Quarter Market is open from 1 to 5 p.m.
-Wednesdays from mid-October through mid-June in the French Market.
+The Downtown Market is held every Saturday morning on the corner of Carondelet and Julia streets.
+There's one on Tuesday mornings at 200 Broadway at the Mississippi River.
+Also, there's a Mid-City Market on Thursdays at 3700 Orleans Avenue at the Bayou.
+The French Quarter Market is open Wednesdays from mid-October through mid-June in the French Market.
 You'll get live music and cooking demonstrations with your fresh produce at this seasonal market.